-As opposed to other conceptual takes, Parental Oversight takes a different approach.
+As opposed to other conceptual takes, Parental Controls takes a different approach.
 We believe that given the right education (“online education” that is) and guidance, children can adopt a better, safer, socially healthier approach to online activity, be it social networking, online gaming, chat rooms presence and so on.

 When children go online they face new, unknown dangers.
 We spend hours educating them how o cross the street right, how to keep safe and not to get lost.
 This is no different.
 Online activity is as much a daily activity as crossing the street, and as such, should be taught from scratch, as all new things in life.

 Please note; Parental Oversight disregards all potential hazards and risks to your computer and data as a result of letting your children use it.
 This issue is addressedhere in more detail.

 - Violent and nudity content (text, images or video).

 - Solicitation by online predators in various communication platforms (chats, forums, social networks).

 - Abuse of personal information & data.